 I think you do feel you have achieved something by working for an organisation like Equity because you feel you have moved things forward and not only improving things for yourself but for other people as well.
 To the nervous people I'd say there's nothing to be nervous about.
 I met a lot of really nice people and found the whole thing really interesting.
-Jo Brand (former Equity Councillor)
+Jo Brand.

 Council.
-The main policy forming body is the Equity Council which currently consists of 46 members.
+The main policy forming body is the Equity Council with 32 members plus the President.
 Councillors are elected from the membership by the membership in elections which take place every two years.
 All paid up full Equity members are entitled to both stand in elections and vote in them and we urge you to make use of your vote.
-The 46 seats cover general interest areas and specific sections such as Variety, Light Entertainment and Circus, Stage Management, Choreographers, Walk-on Artists and others, as well as , Northern Ireland, Scotland and Wales and regional areas of England.
+The 31 seats cover general interest areas and specific sections such as Variety Circus and Entertainers, Stage Management, Creative Team, Dancers and others, as well as Northern Ireland, Scotland and Wales and the regional areas of England.
 The Council usually meets 12 times per year unless extra, special meetings are called to discuss important matters which may unexpectedly occur.
 Occasionally the Council issues Instructions To Members; the main instance when this may happen is during industrial disputes and such instructions are binding on all members.

 Officers.
 The Equity President is an Equity member elected by the membership every two years and there are four other Officers.
 Three of these, the two Vice Presidents and the Honorary Treasurer are members elected from the Council by the Council and the remaining Officer is the General Secretary who heads up the permanent staff.
 The General Secretary is elected every five years by the members.

 Committees.
-We have a number of specialist advisory Committees which again are made up of Equity members with an Equity staff member acting as secretary.
-The committees concentrate on specific sections of the entertainment business, represent their concerns and views to the Council to create policy and help create materials and information that is of help to the members they represent.
+Specialist advisory Committees are made up of Equity members with an Equity staff member acting as secretary.
+The committees focus on specific sectors and represent their concerns and views to the Council to establish policy and help create materials and information that is of help to members.
+Some committees have the power to negotiate with employers.

 Branches.
 Members come together regularly at their branches around the country.
-Branches are created by demand from members and once approved by the Equity Council they provide a focal point for members with the opportunity to get together monthly.
-Members in branches share views and experiences, put proposals to the Council, organise social events, campaign locally, fundraise for local charities and generally keep in touch with what is going on.
+Members share views and experiences, put proposals to the Council, organise social events, campaign locally, fundraise for local charities and generally keep in touch with what is going on.
 Equity Student members are also very welcome to go along and meet more established members and to join in most branch activities.
 Members volunteer to take an active role in their branch by standing for Branch Chair, Secretary, Public Relations Officer and other roles.
 Branch Secretaries also give local advice to branch members and those who might be visiting the area for work.
+Branches are created by demand from members and are approved by the Equity Council.

 Annual Representative Conference (ARC).
 This takes place every year, usually in the Spring.
-It is normally held in London for two years running and then in a different part of the country (the members choose), and is the opportunity for the Council and Representatives from the committees and branches to come together to propose and debate policy, andmove forward the work of the union.
-Decisions that are passed at the ARC with a two thirds majority are binding on the union and become policy.
-Representatives are elected and the conference usually lasts for 2 days with the agenda being broken down into debates on Recorded Media, Live Performance, Union Structure, Equality, Health and Safety, Communications and Membership Services.
+The Council and Representatives from the committees and branches to come together to propose and debate policy and move forward the work of the union.
+Decisions that are passed at the ARC with a two thirds majority become union policy.
+The conference usually lasts for two days with the agenda covering Recorded Media, Live Performance, Union Structure, Equality, Health and Safety, Communications and Membership Services.
 Members who are not involved in a committee or branch but would like to attend the ARC can come as an Observer.
 Information about how to get a place is always published in the spring issue of the Equity Magazine.

 Annual General Meetings (AGMS).
 These are national and regional meetings, open to all members, at which the relevant committee reports on their activities for the pevious year.
 The union’s accounts are presented by an Officer or senior member of staff along with an overview of Equity’s work.
 There is often a guest speaker and always lively discussion along with the chance to network with other members.
 Motions from AGMs are sent to Council and/or the Annual Representative Conference, so these are another chance to for members to put views forward.